apache/lucenenet/README.md

 ## How to Contribute

-Lucene.Net is a very large project (over 400,000 executable lines of code and nearly 1,000,000 lines of text total) and we welcome any and all help to maintain such an effort.
+We love getting contributions!
 Read our [Contribution Guide](https://github.com/apache/lucenenet/blob/master/CONTRIBUTING.md) or read on for ways that you can help.

 ### Join Mailing Lists